nodejs/build/doc/process/jenkins_job_configuation_access.md

 ## Ability to run/cancel jobs

 All members of a workgroup will be able to run and cancel the jobs tied to their workgroup.
-This will be accomplished by enabling project-based security for the jobs and adding the group corresponding to the github team for the working group where the Build/Cancel rights have been enabled.
+This will be accomplished by enabling project-based security for the jobs, and then giving the jenkins group corresponding to the github team for the workgroup admins Build/Cancel/Discover/Read/Delete/Update permissions.

 ## Ability to modify jobs